Unification and combination of a class of traversal strategies made with pattern matching and fixed-points: The class of

-\begin{myexample} We show how to encode some standard traversal strategies in our formalism using the fixed-point constructor.
-In what follows we assume that $\mycal{S}$ is a \ce.
-We recall that, when applied to a term $t$, the \ce $\TDDD(\mycal{S})$ tries to apply $\mycal{S}$ to the maximum of the sub-terms of $t$ starting from the root of $t$, it stops when it is successfully applied.
+In the following example we show how to encode the two standard traversal strategies $\TDDD$ and $\IDDD$ in our formalism using the fixed-point constructor. \begin{myexample} In what follows we assume that ${S}$ is a \ce.
+We recall that, when applied to a term $t$, the \ce $\TDDD({S})$ tries to apply ${S}$ to the maximum of the sub-terms of $t$ starting from the root of $t$, it stops when it is successfully applied.
+And when applied to a term $t$, the \ce $\IDDD({S})$ tries to apply ${S}$ to the maximum of the sub-terms of $t$ starting from the leaves of $t$, it stops when it is successfully applied.
 Hence,

 \end{myexample}